-Whether your crust is gooey or charred, there's still hope.
-Here are a few ways to save your pie.
+Whether your Thanksgiving dessert's crust is gooey or charred, there's still hope.
+Here are a few ways to save your pie for the holidays and beyond.

-A lot of times the top crust on a pie will cook faster than the bottom.
-If your bottom crust is underdone, cover the top with foil so it doesn't burn and throw your pie back in the oven at 425 to 450ºF for about 12 minutes.
-Make sure to put it on the bottom rack so the underside gets the most heat.
+A lot of times, the top crust on a pie will cook faster than the bottom.
+If your bottom crust is underdone, cover the top with foil so it doesn't burn, and throw your pie back in the oven at 425ºF to 450ºF for about 12 minutes.
+Make sure to put it on the bottom rack so that the underside gets the most heat.

 Alternatively, you can scoop out the filling and top crust and just bake the bottom crust by itself.
-That way, when it's done you can pour the filling back in and make a crumb topping from the top crust.
-It may even look better this way if you top crust didn't turn out great the first time.
+That way, when it's done, you can pour the mixture back in and make a crumb topping from the top crust.
+It may even look better this way if your top crust didn't turn out great the first time.

 Check out the video below by Allrecipes for more details and tips on how to prevent the problem from happening in the future.